industrialdev/wicket-wp-account-centre/docs/engineering/hooks.md

 ### `wicket/acc/notifications/approval_email_from`
 - **Type**: Filter
-- **Description**: Filter the "From" email address for approval notification emails.
+- **Description**: Filter the "From" email address for approval notification emails."